-Chemical Control: Baits such as permethrin and carbaryl can be used to control cricket populations.
+Chemical Control: Permethrin bait can be used to control crickets.
 Baits are usually placed at the field borders to target crickets migrating into the field.
-Methomyl, diazinon and pyrethroids such as permethrin are the most commonly utilized treatments for controlling cricket populations.
-These insecticides can be ground applied or applied by chemigation.
+Pyrethroids such as permethrin and lambdacyhalothrin and methomyl are the most commonly used chemistries for controlling cricket populations.
+Methomyl is foliar applied; pyrethroids can be ground applied or applied by chemigation.
 Spraying, rather than using baits, has the added benefit of also targeting lepidopterous pests.

-Cultural Control: Fields should be disked immediately following harvest, this will help control cricket populations.
+Cultural Control: Fields should be disked immediately following harvest; this will help control cricket populations.